Are Employers Required To Pay For Steel Toe Boots?

 • Safety harnesses.

 Additionally, it is not acceptable for these items to be stored away on the premises.
 Instead, they must be readily accessible and in good working order.
-If you’re wondering “are employers required to pay for steel toe boots?” you can speak with our team for free legal advice.
+If you’re wondering, “Are employers required to pay for steel-toe boots?” you can speak with our team for free legal advice.

 Is It A Legal Requirement To Wear Steel Toe Boots?

-Having answered the question “are employers required to pay for steel toe boots?”, the next thing to ask is “when do I have to wear the boots I’m provided?”.
+Having answered the question “are employers required to pay for steel-toe boots?”, the next thing to ask is “when do I have to wear the boots I’m provided?”

 For example, you would need to wear safety boots when the task you’re working on involves: